TuskyTO/big4sports/README.md

    e.
 Visit our landing page

 - MOBILE FRONTEND:
-1. IF NEEDED, repeat steps 1-5 of the BACKEND instructions.
+1. Repeat steps 1-5 of the BACKEND instructions.
 2. Make sure you have Android Studio downloaded
 3. Open Android Studio and click the dropdown "More Actions" option
 4. Open virtual device manager